Apply now: Bristol Myers Squibb’s Golden Ticket—$50K lab credit to LabCentral >

 same thing for other things.

-The guest asked themself: What empowers us to shape the environment around us?
-Their answer: A deep knowledge of suffering—gained through experience, learning, and witnessing—and a desire to lessen it for others.
-That reflection struck a chord.
-It encapsulates the purpose of events like this and the spirit of the LabCentral community: to create environments where science, art, and humanity not only coexist—but strengthen each other.
+She asked herself: What empowers us to shape the environment around us?
+The answer: A deep knowledge of suffering gained through experience, learning, and witnessing, and a desire to lessen it for others.
+At its truest form it captured why we hold space for moments like this, and what makes the LabCentral community so special.
+It’s about creating environments where science, art, and humanity don’t just coexist but also uplift and fuel one another.

-For me personally, this is exactly what drives my work: a belief that diversity of thought, experience, and identity enriches everything we do.
-It’s not just a value—it’s a fact.
+On a personal note, this is what drives me every day: the deep belief that diversity in thought, in experience, in identity makes everything we do more meaningful, more impactful, and more whole.
+It’s not just a value, it’s a fact.

 Thank you to the artists, speakers, partners, and guests who helped bring Freedom and Form to life.
 The conversations don’t end here.
-Let’s keep asking the questions, shaping our environments with care, and showing up for one another-in art, in science, and in community.
+Let’s keep asking questions, shaping our environments with care, and showing up for one another in art, in science, and community.

 Special thanks to our artists: